shenjackyuanjie/Minecraft_Science_Tree/README.md

 ## Things to mind

- If you have any new science idea,and the science tree didn't have it
+ If you have any new science idea , and the science tree didn't have it   or   Some part of the science tree's name/placement is not good

- or

- Some part of the science tree's name/placement is not good

  you cut an picture and send an issues to this project

- I will soon see it and plus/change it
+ I will soon see it and plus / change it

 ## Thanks List